You love nursing. You love traveling. And you love kids.

 Pediatric travel nursing combines the expertise of a pediatric nurse with the benefits of being a travel nurse — new places, new assignments, and new experiences.

-Pediatric travel nurses are a special breed of nurses, as the job often requires resilience, quick thinking, and the ability to hold back tears.
+Pediatric travel nurses are a special breed of nurses, often requiring resilience, quick thinking, and the ability to hold back tears.

 These specialized nurses usually complete advanced training in pediatrics and work closely with physicians and other health care providers.
-They are experts in collaboration and are dedicated to the health of children.
+They collaborate together and are dedicated to the health of children.

-As a pediatric travel nurse, you’ll perform many of the same duties as other nurses, including …
+As a pediatric nurse, you’ll perform many of the same duties as other nurses, such as:

 - Measuring vitals